glasser/vote.davidglasser.net/content/post/201611-cheat-sheet.md

     weight: 1
 ---

-I have not yet done full research on Berkeley school board.
+I have not yet researched the Berkeley school board.

 Here are my current recommendations in ballot order: